Coral bleaching events

 AIMS has been monitoring mass bleaching events on the Great Barrier Reef since the early 1980s.
-We are studying the corals’ response, tolerance levels and ability to adapt heat stress, which will let us better predict and model future scenarios for reef managers.
+We study the corals’ response, tolerance levels and ability to adapt heat stress, which will let us better predict and model future scenarios for reef managers.

 In 2016, record oceans temperatures have led to record widespread coral bleaching on Australian coral reefs.
 This bleaching is part of the ongoing third global bleaching event, declared by the National Oceanic and Atmospheric Administration (NOAA) in 2015.

 Between February and May, the Great Barrier Reef experienced record warm sea surface temperatures.
 Extensive field surveys and aerial surveys found bleaching was the most widespread and severe in the Far Northern management area, between Cape York and Port Douglas.
 Here, bleaching intensity was ‘Severe’ (more than 60% community bleaching).
 Bleaching intensity decreased along a southerly gradient.
 While most reefs exhibited some degree of bleaching, this bleaching varied in intensity (from less than 10% to over 90% community bleaching) and was patchy throughout most of the management area.
 (View the GBRMPA map for more information.)